 With changing life circumstances, beneficiary designations can change, too.
 For example, someone going through a divorce may want to remove the spouse as a beneficiary.

 “If you’re married, you can almost always change the beneficiary of your accounts without your spouse’s permission,” says Russell D. Knight, a divorce lawyer with his own practice in Chicago.
 “In fact, this is one of the first recommendations I make in a divorce process.
 The worst that can happen is that you’ll be ordered to put the beneficiary [designation] back into the spouse’s name.”

 “If you die during your divorce, those accounts will almost always go to the beneficiary, not your spouse.
 The big exception to this is 401(k)s, IRAs and other tax-deferred accounts.
 These are governed by federal law and require the signature of a spouse to change beneficiaries,” he says.

 Naming a beneficiary may be just as much about avoiding the money going to someone you don’t want as it is to those you do want to have it.
-So it’s important to recheck your accounts periodically, even if you know you’ve named a beneficiary.

 4. Your beneficiaries trump your will